 “(e) Continuing growth -as demonstrated by such things as reading, research or other activities to keep abreast of current developments in his/her fields and being able to handle successfully increased responsibility.”

-To further the commitment to affirmative action at SUNY Stony.
-Brook, the following additional criterion will be applied when evaluating candidates for promotion and/or continuing appointment (tenure):
+To further the commitment to affirmative action at Stony Brook University, the following additional criterion will be applied when evaluating candidates for promotion and/or continuing appointment (tenure):

 1.2 Mandatory Review for Continuing Appointment

 1.2.1 The Trustees' Policies (Article XI) also define the regulations on continuing appointment: Professors and associate professors on a three-year term appointment must be granted continuing appointment if reappointed at the end of that term.
 Assistant professors and instructors reappointed in academic rank positions (professor, associate, assistant and instructor) in the State University must be reappointed with continuing appointment if they have completed seven years of service in a position or positions of academic rank in the University.
 Satisfactory full-time service in academic rank in any other accredited institution of higher education shall be credited as service up to a maximum of three years, but waiver of all or part of this service credit shall be granted upon written request of the employee to the chief administrative officer not later than six months after the date of the initial appointment.
 Such requests should be submitted to the department head for forwarding to the administration.

 1.2.2 Continuing appointment cases must be considered at least one year prior to the time when continuing appointment would become mandatory or when the final term appointment would expire (Policies, Art.
 XI, Title D, section 5).